Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

         for the same live presentation to generate synced audio/video
         samples with aligned fragment boundaries.
         This implies that UTC timestamps
-        for fragments in the "tdft" match between decoders, and encoders start running at
+        for fragments in the "tfdt" match between decoders, and encoders start running at
         an appropriate segment boundaries.
      5. The new stream MUST be semantically equivalent